 SECTION 1122.
 Tax Limits.

-(a) General.
-The Council shall not levy a property tax for municipal purposes in excess of One and fifty five/100ths ($l.55) Dollars on each One Hundred and no/100ths ($100.00) Dollars of the assessed value of taxable property in the City, except as otherwise provided in this Section, unless authorized by the affirmative votes of a majority of the electorate voting on a proposition to increase such levy at any election at which the question of such increased levy for municipal purposes is submitted to the electors.
-The number of years for which such increased levy is to be made shall be specified in such proposition.

-(b) Additional Taxes.
+(a) Additional Taxes.
 There shall be levied and collected, as additional taxes, at the time and in the same manner as other property taxes for municipal purposes are levied and collected if no other provision for the same is made:

-(1) A tax sufficient to meet all liabilities of the City for principal and interest of all bonds or judgments due and unpaid, or to become due during the ensuing fiscal year, which constitute general obligations of the City; and

-(2) A tax sufficient to meet all obligations of the City to the State Employees' Retirement System, or other system for the retirement of City employees, due and unpaid or to become due during the ensuing fiscal year.
+(1) A tax sufficient to meet all obligations of the City to the State Employees' Retirement System, or other system for the retirement of City employees, due and unpaid or to become due during the ensuing fiscal year.

-(3) The tax provided for in Subdivision (b)(2) of this section shall not be collected at a rate exceeding 7.7 cents on each One Hundred and no/100th ($100.00) Dollars of assessed value.
+(2) The tax provided for in Subdivision (b)(2) of this section shall not be collected at a rate exceeding 7.7 cents on each One Hundred and no/100th ($100.00) Dollars of assessed value.